coderholic/pyradio/docs/index.md

                         recorded MKV file.
 The chapters file will be a SRT file, much like the one produced by the previous command line parameter.

+Headless operation:
+  --headless IP_AND_PORT
+                        Start in headless mode.
+IP_AND_PORT can be a) auto (use localhost:11111), b) localhost:XXXXX (access the
+                        web server through localhost), c) lan:XXXXX (access the web server through the LAN) or d) IP_ADDRESS:XXXX (the IP_ADDRESS must be already assigned to one of the network interfaces).
+XXXXX can be any port number above 1025.
+Please make sure it is different than the one set in the configuration file.
+  --address             Show remote control server address.
+  -fd, --free-dead-headless-server
+                        Use this if your headless server has terminated unexpectedly, and you cannot start a new one (you get a message that it is already running).

 ```